-E. A. Skinner and M. J. Belmont, “Motivation in the classroom: Reciprocal effects of teacher behavior and student engagement across the school year.,” Journal of educational psychology, vol. 85, no. 4.
-American Psychological Association, p.
-571, 1993.
+E. A. Skinner and M. J. Belmont, “Motivation in the classroom: Reciprocal effects of teacher behavior and student engagement across the school year.,” J. Educ.
+Psychol., vol. 85, no. 4, pp. 571–581, 1993.

-R. E. Sutton and K. F. Wheatley, “Teachers’ emotion and teaching: A Review of the literature and directions for future research,” Educ.
+R. E. Sutton and K. F. Wheatley, “Teachers'emotions and teaching: A review of the literature and directions for future research,” Educ.
 Psychol.
 Rev., vol. 15, no. 4, pp. 327–358, 2003.

-A. L. Baylor and Y. Kim, “Simulating instructional roles through pedagogical agents,” International Journal of Artificial Intelligence in Education, vol. 15 com, no. 2.
-IOS Press, pp. 95–115, 2005.
+A. L. Baylor and Y. Kim, “Simulating instructional roles through pedagogical agents,” International Journal of Artificial Intelligence in Education, vol. 15, no. 2, pp. 95–115, 2005.

 J. Holmes, “Designing agents to support learning by explaining,” Comput.
 Educ., vol. 48, no. 4, pp. 523–547, 2007.

 C. Meyers and T. B. Jones, Promoting Active Learning: Strategies for the College Classroom (Jossey Bass Higher and Adult Education Series).
 Jossey-Bass, 1993.